koraykarakus/steemnova-1.8-x/README.md

 * new javascript added for login and register pages to avoid form submit on page refresh

-* login system is changed to support AJAX submit
+* login and systems are changed to support AJAX submit

-* Bootstrap 5 - responsive login page is generated
+* Bootstrap 5 - responsive login & register pages are generated

-* csrf token is added for login form
+* csrf token is added for login & register forms

 ADMIN